OddSource/ifaddrs4u/ifaddrs4py/README.rst

     $ pip install --config-setting="--build-option=--test-cpp" --verbose .
     - as another option, you can clean all C++ Compile output before installing -
     $ pip install --config-setting="--build-option=--clean" --verbose .
-    - to run tests -
+    - to run tests and other checks -
     $ pip install --verbose .[test]
     $ pytest --verbose -s
+    $ mypy source/python/
+    $ flake8 .

   Do not use :code:`python setup.py install`, as this is a deprecated convention that will cause deprecation warnings.
 See `Why you shouldn't invoke setup.py directly`_ for more information.